 - Read our hands on iPhone 13 mini review

-- Read our hands on iPhone 13 Pro Max review
+- Read our iPhone 13 Pro Max review

 iPhone 13 release date and price

-The iPhone 13 series was announced on September 14 at the company's launch event, with pre-orders opening on September 17.
-The iPhone 13 release date is September 24, and unlike with 2020's iPhone 12 series you'll be able to buy the new handsets on the same day.
+The iPhone 13 series was announced on September 14 at the company's annual launch event, with pre-orders opening on September 17.
+The iPhone 13 release date was September 24, and unlike with 2020's iPhone 12 series it was possible to buy all the new handsets on the same day.

 The iPhone 13 starts at $799 / £779 / AU$1,349, which is the same price as the iPhone 12 in the US and Australia, and a touch cheaper in the UK.
 The iPhone 12 cost $799 / £799 / AU$1,349 at launch.